 - The total length of your video should be under two minutes, with a target goal of about a minute and a half total to keep the attention of your audience.

 - Your script should include: introducing yourself (first name only) before beginning your narration.
 Your teacher will review your script before you move to the practice stage.
 Practice it several times until you and your partner can present it,

 - Ask your teacher to review it when you feel you are done, and before making your video.

-5. Use your outline to write a short script to explain what you are going to say in your video.
+5. Use your notes to write a short script to explain what you are going to say in your video.
 The sentence starters on the Speaking Skills Checklist may help you organize your thoughts.

 Steps 6-10 Speaking Skills Checklist and Practice

 6. Review this Flipgrid rubric to help you plan on making an amazing video.

 Then: Practice, practice, and practice some more.
-Review this Speaking Skills Checklist (copy it to your own drive, or download it as a Word file) and have your partner (or friend) be a coach and use it when you practice and do the same for each other.
+Review this Speaking Skills Checklist (copy it to your own drive, or download it as a Word file) and have your partner (or friend) be a coach and use it when you practice and then do the same for another partner or classmate.

-- Each of you will use the checklist for the other during the practices until you both feel it is flowing well.
+- Use the checklist during the practices until you and your coach feel it is flowing well.

-- Practice the transition between one of you to the other.
+- Practice the transition if you are presenting or recording with others.
 Decide how the first person will introduce the second one.
 For example, “To help you learn more about ending poverty, my partner Sam will share some surprising information.”